the weight of memories

-On Monday 19 January 1942 a small Japanese warplane bombs the unmarked Dutch merchant ship ss Van Imhoff off the west coast of Sumatra.
-On board are 478 internees, stowed in barbed-wire cages, 62 servicemen and 48 crew members.
-It is the third and last shipment of about 3,000 civilians with a German background who are being expelled from the Netherlands East Indies, a colony in war panic, social collapse and rife with political tension.
-The German prisoners have been detained since May 1940 as suspected sympathizers of the Nazis and their Japanese allies.
+On Monday 19 January 1942 a Japanese warplane bombs the merchant ship ss Van Imhoff off the west coast of Sumatra.
+On board are 478 German internees, 62 military guards and 48 regular crew members.
+It is the third shipment in an effort to expel 3,000 civilians with a German background from the Netherlands East Indies, a colony in collapse.

-This site is a first attempt to present the personal profiles of all victims and survivors in the Van Imhoff affair.
-It also offers a detailed timeline running from the day of the disaster up to the present, showing how the ghosts from the past keep re-appearing.
+This site is an attempt to respectfully present the profiles of victims and survivors of the Van Imhoff disaster.
+It also offers a detailed timeline of the actors and events in the Van Imhoff affair.